 A recipe must not include red meat (beef, pork, lamb, venison, goat) in any form.

 Even though some folks with AGS can tolerate dairy, it is a gray area, so any recipe we tag as alpha-gal friendly does not list any dairy (butter, cheese, yogurt, etc.) as a main ingredient.
-If a recipe includes a dairy ingredient as an optional garnish (and does not contain red meat), we’ll tag it alpha-gal friendly.
+If a recipe includes a dairy ingredient as an option or optional garnish (and does not contain red meat), we’ll tag it alpha-gal friendly.

 Recipes that include processed ingredients – including condiments like mayonnaise and chili paste or canned broths and stocks – will, in many cases, not be tagged alpha-gal friendly.
 Some of these recipes will be fine if you’re cooking for yourself and have researched your favorite brands.
 But as a service to those who may be cooking for alpha-gal guests, it’s safest to leave out recipes with an ingredient that may have a hidden meat component.
 In some cases, if a recipe has just a single ingredient (like asian chili-garlic paste) that is processed but normally does not contain mammalian products, we will indicate that the recipe is alpha-gal friendly as long as you check the ingredients in that one ingredient and substitute if necessary.